2025 Policy Agenda - All For Kids

 To Download our 2025 Policy agenda, click here

 All For Kids typically serves as a strategic connector, providing communities with resources to inspire local engagement.
-But with medical care and mental health services for millions of California children at risk, we are taking advocacy a step further.
-Our agency is joining with a statewide coalition urging Congress to reject any major cuts to Medicaid, which is known in California as Medi-Cal.
+But when medical care and mental health services for millions of California children were at risk, we took advocacy a step further by joining with a statewide coalition urging Congress to reject any major cuts to Medicaid, which is known in California as Medi-Cal.

 For more information about the All For Kids Advocacy Program, visit allforkids.org/advocacy.